 The New Year’s Eve night when Vince Willis arrived at a musician’s post party, threw his arms around me and shouted to everyone, “This a bad mother fucker right here!
 This.. a bad... mother... fucker... right... here!”
 Whenever I remember that compliment I feel like I just took a hit of something.
-It's probably the closest I'll come to the feeling of winning a Grammy.

 The money isn’t all that great at most piano rooms downtown, and neither are the tips to be honest.
 Of course I’m only one of many singing piano cats who do the downtown, and I don’t pretend for a second that I’m half as good as most of them.
 I’m sure the guy doing Saturday night at The Redhead has got me beat by a mile.
-Tips after a downtown gig will always buy you your next meal, though.
+Tips after a straight piano gig downtown will always buy you your next meal, though.
 Represent.